raspberrypi/documentation/configuration/wireless/access-point.md

 To do this, a 'bridge' needs to put in place between the wireless device and the Ethernet device on the access point Raspberry Pi.
 This bridge will pass all traffic between the two interfaces.
 Install the following packages to enable the access point setup and bridging.

 ```
-sudo apt-get install hostapd bridge-utils
+sudo apt install hostapd bridge-utils
 ```

 Since the configuration files are not ready yet, turn the new software off as follows:

 ```
 sudo systemctl stop hostapd